Candidates for elective office 2027

 Throughout his career, Jeff has designed and built thousands of housing units, advised cities and neighborhoods, contributed thought leadership through published work, and founded committees to explore the issue in depth.

-Jeff’s ability to bring people together has been a hallmark of his service with the AIA.
+Jeff’s ability to bring people together has been a hallmark of his service with AIA.
 He has led collaborations that broke down silos between committees and created joint programming with organizations like ULI and AGC.

 With his expertise, leadership, and deep understanding of collaboration, Jeff has the tools to drive meaningful change, especially in the fight for better housing solutions.

-Professionally, he is the Vice President of Development at Scannapieco Development Corporation, a Philadelphia based real estate firm and has previously held senior project architect roles for traditional architectural practices in the Philadelphia area.
+Professionally, he is the Vice President of Development at Scannapieco Development Corporation, a Philadelphia-based real estate firm, and has previously held senior project architect roles for traditional architectural practices in the Philadelphia area.

 He holds a Bachelor of Architecture from Syracuse University and was elevated to the AIA’s College of Fellows in 2024.